 substituting one side dish for another

-ordering a salad with lemon and olive oil on the side instead of dressing
+ordering a salad with lemon and olive oil on the side instead of the prescribed dressing

 Things that are unreasonable:

-asking the chef to make zoodles for you instead of fresh pasta
+asking the chef to make zoodles for you instead of pasta

 bringing your own food to a restaurant (unless maybe it’s it’s a tiny jar of salad dressing or something)

-asking someone to make special olive oil-only mayo for your lobster salad (though I did have a chef offer to do this during my first Whole30 and it almost made me cry, it was so nice!)
+asking someone to make special olive oil-only mayo for your lobster salad (though I did have a chef offer to do this during my first Whole30 and it almost made me cry, it was so outrageously kind!)

 What to order at American-ish Restaurants

 Protein + vegetables

-Roast chicken and fennel (hold the cream sauce)?
+Roast chicken and fennel (hold the creamy sauce)?
 Yep.
 Poached salmon and asparagus?
 Yum.
-Grilled steak and sautéed vegetables (hold the demi glace)?
+Steak and grilled vegetables?
 Treat yourself!
 Raw oysters and a giant salad?
 Uh, sure...
 I guess so, if that is appealing to you.
 Generally, this formula of protein + vegetables is relatively easy to find in most restaurants these days.

 Burgers, no buns

 Ask about cheese, croutons and dressings.
-A fair bet is that you'll have to order the salad with lemon and olive oil instead of the dressing it comes with (dairy, sugar, etc.).
+If the dressing isn’t compliant, just order the salad with lemon and olive oil.
 If there's protein on top, check to see how it's prepared or ask to substitute grilled something-or-other.